nextgenthemes/advanced-responsive-video-embedder/docs.md

 </div>

 # General Iframe Embedding
 This plugin not changes anything to usual HTML `iframe` embed codes you have to use the shortcode creator dialog and paste iframe embed codes there or write them manually.
-They will become `[[iframe id="http://..."]]`</code>`.
-The`id=`</code>` represents what is the `src=` in HTML embeds.</p>
+They will become `[[iframe id="http://..."]]`.
+The`id=` represents what is the `src=` in HTML embeds.

 # Manual Shortcode Creation
-This is not really needed anymore since the URL embeds and the Shortcode Creator should detect the IDs automatically, but in case something fails or you prefer to write shortcodes manually.</p>
+This is not really needed anymore since the URL embeds and the Shortcode Creator should detect the IDs automatically, but in case something fails or you prefer to write shortcodes manually.

 The id of a video is easy to find in the providers URL, for example:
 - metacafe.com/watch/**237147**/9_11_alex_jones_and_charlie_sheen_interview